 The other name for Arneis is Nebbiolo Bianco, not that Arneis is even remotely related to the red Nebbiolo.
 It got this historical synonym from co-planting it among rows of Nebbiolo.
-It was so that Starlings and insect pests would be attracted to Arneis rather than to the more valuable Nebbiolo!
+It was so that Starlings and insect pests would go for Arneis rather than the more valuable Nebbiolo!
 Additionally, Arneis was once allowed to soften Barolo and Barbaresco.
 That’s similar to the Viognier/Syrah pairing in France’s Côte Rotie.

 Rescued from extinction

 Like Viognier, rescue came from a few dedicated producers, and Malvirà was an early adopter.
 Fortunately, rescue coincided with widespread improvements in Italian viticulture and vinification.
-Research brought better techniques, including new disease-resistant clones.
+In addition, research brought better techniques, including new disease-resistant clones.

-Piemonte might be most famous for its big reds, but Arneis (and also Cortese*) has shown that Piemonte has excellent dry white wines too.
+Piemonte might be most famous for its big reds, but Arneis (and Cortese*) has shown that Piemonte has excellent dry white wines.
 By the mid-eighties, Arneis became fashionable in Italy and beyond, and commercial viability became assured.

-These days, this variety is still cutting-edge but no longer on-the-edge.
-Nearly 1,000 ha of Arneis now grows in Piemonte.
+These days, this variety is still cutting-edge but no longer on the edge.
 However, it’s in the Roero DOCG where it’s most characterful and widespread.
-There are 1,027 hectares of Roero DOCG vineyards, of which 833 ha are Arneis.
+There are 1,180 hectares of Roero DOCG vineyards, of which 907 ha are Arneis.
 Meanwhile, 60% goes for export worldwide**.
 That’s some turnaround!

 Roero’s southern boundary is on the left (north) bank of the Tanaro river.
 Hence Roero faces Barolo DOCG, which is across the river on the right (south) bank.
 The best Roero terroirs for Arneis are often on the colder north-facing slopes of this hilly terrain, leaving the hotter south-facing slopes to Nebbiolo.
 Many vineyards are extraordinarily steep, and most are small, precluding mechanisation.

-There’s a chaos of soil types too, combining clay, calcareous and sandy layers.
-There’s little rainfall in summer, and the free-draining sandstones don’t hold water, so it’s semi-arid.
+There’s a chaos of soil types, too, combining clay, calcareous and sandy layers.
+There’s little summer rainfall, and the free-draining sandstones don’t hold water, so it’s semi-arid.
 Hence water cisterns dot the landscape, while emergency irrigation is allowable.

 Roero became a DOC in 1989 and upgraded to DOCG in 2004.
 Now it’s also a UNESCO world heritage site, a delight to explore.

-Finally, there are no less than 153 Cru vineyard sites (known as MGAs) identified.
+Finally, there are no less than 153 Cru vineyard sites (known as MeGAs) identified.
 Their names can show on the label.
 Some of the better-known ones are Trinità, Saglietto, Renesio and Mombeltrano.

 The Damonte family established Malvirà in 1972.
 Malvirà was an early adopter of Arneis and is one of its greatest protagonists.
 Farming is organic, with a total of 42 hectares of vineyards.
 30 ha of this area is Roero DOCG, and of that 18 ha are Arneis and 12 ha Nebbiolo.
 Different Cru vineyard sites allow them to make several different expressions of Arneis in their carbon-neutral winery.
 In total, Malvirà makes some 340,000 bottles each year.